Ag Allies: Animal Protein: State of the Sector (July 25, 2023)

 Ag Allies: It’s All about the Soil (April 18, 2023)

-The next NC Chamber Ag Allies webinar will focus on the latest developments and trends in the soil health space.
-Join us on April 18th to hear from industry expert Sheldon R. Jones, Chief Operating Officer at the Soil Health Institute in Morrisville, NC.
-Sheldon will share an update on soil health, insights into the SHI’s mission, their areas of focus, and key impacts for agriculture and agribusiness.
-NC-focused discussion will follow the presentation and attendees will have an opportunity to ask questions.
-Register.
+The second NC Chamber Ag Allies webinar of the year focused on the latest developments and trends in the soil health space.
+Attendees heard from industry expert Sheldon R. Jones, Chief Operating Officer at the Soil Health Institute in Morrisville, NC, an update on soil health, insights into the SHI’s mission, their areas of focus, and key impacts for agriculture and agribusiness.
+NC-focused discussion followed the presentation.
+Watch the webinar here.

 Ag Allies: Ag Credit Outlook (January 19, 2023)